meytalba/weather/README.md

 Installation

 1. Clone this repository:
+code:

 git clone https://github.com/meytalba/weather

 cd weather

 2. Install the required dependencies:
+code:

 pip install -r requirements.txt

-3. Configure your API key:
+4. Configure your API key:

 If you are running the app locally, create a .streamlit/secrets.toml file in the root directory.

 Add your API key to the file:
+code:
 MY_SECRET = "your_api_key_here"

 Note: Ensure the .streamlit/secrets.toml file is included in your .gitignore file to keep your API key secure and prevent it from being pushed to GitHub.